neerajdask/ab-testing-poc/README.md

 ## Getting Started
 - Clone the git repository and checkout the master branch.
-- Install the necessary dependencies from the rot of the folder by running `npm i` from the root of the folder.
+- Install the necessary dependencies from the root of the folder by running `npm i` from the root of the folder.
 - The dev server will be spun at the localhost port of `1234`
 - Click on Inspect tab to see the payloads being printed out with the correct variant id.
 - You may update the `variant` to any of the values (1,2 or 3) in the `localStorage` and refresh the page, to see the corresponding variant being picked up at the frontend.

 ## Future Improvements
 - Add unit test cases.
+- Improve code structure and abstraction
 - Move to TypeScript.
 - Deployment to a hosting service.
 - Connection to a Google Optimise or a similar provider to analyse the performance of the variation to make an informed decision on the A/B testing results.